 The Catalogue of Response Measures

-The measures (Options) are organized into a catalogue, and the window is structured similarly to the Indicator Window.
-For each response, the following details are provided: the code, full name, target, category, involved actors, a brief description, and the source.
+Similar to the indicators, the response measures (Options) are organized into External and Internal Catalogues, with the window structure mirroring that of the Indicator Window.
+For each response, the following details are provided: code, full name, target, category, involved actors, a brief description, and source.
+To save a response, all these fields must be completed.

 This section outlines the key steps a user must follow to successfully complete the Concept phase and advance to the Design phase.
 The three available methods — Scalar, MOS, and SOS — each have a distinct approach to these steps, shaped by the characteristics of the chosen method and the specific requirements of the software structure.